Jack Binns (wireless operator): Later life

+Two days after his new career began, the RMS Titanic sank after striking an iceberg during its maiden voyage.
+Binns covered the disaster's aftermath for the American and also testified at the U.S. Senate inquiry into the sinking.

-Binns remained a journalist until the outbreak of the First World War, when he enlisted in the Canadian Flying Corps as a wireless instructor.
-In the same year he married Alice Ann Macniff, with whom he had two children in 1915 and 1916.
-After the war, he became radio and aviation editor of the New York Tribune.
+Binns remained a journalist until the outbreak of the First World War, when he enlisted in the Canadian branch of Royal Flying Corps as a wireless instructor.

+After the war, he became radio and aviation editor of New-York Tribune.
 He was naturalised in April 1923.
 The following year, Binns began working for the Hazeltine Corporation, becoming treasurer in 1926 and a director the following year.
-In 1935 Binns was elected vice-president of the company and in 1942 he became president.
-Eventually he became chairman of the company in 1952, and in 1957 the post of honorary chairman was created for him.
+In 1935, Binns was elected vice-president of the company and in 1942 he became president.
+Eventually, he became chairman of the company in 1952, and in 1957 the post of honorary chairman was created for him.

-Death
+Personal life and death

+In 1914, Binns married Alice Ann Macniff, with whom he had two daughters, born in 1915 and 1916.

-Binns died at the age of 75 on 8 December 1959 at Mount Sinai Hospital in New York City.
+Binns died at the age of 75 on 8 December 1959 at Mount Sinai Hospital in New York City, after suffering from a stroke.
 His funeral took place on 10 December 1959 at the Frank E. Campbell Funeral Church on Madison Avenue and 81st Street.